Accenture/AmpliGraph/docs/ampligraph.datasets.rst

 Loaders for Custom Knowledge Graphs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Functions to load custom knowledge graphs from disk.
+Ampligraph provides a dataloader class to load custom datasets.

 .. autosummary::
     :toctree: generated
-    :template: function.rst
+    :template: class.rst

-    load_from_csv
-    load_from_ntriples
-    load_from_rdf
+    GraphDataLoader

+This can be used to load datasets from different file sources.

 .. hint::
     AmpliGraph includes a helper function to split a generic knowledge graphs into **training**,